Websoft9Archive/ansible-ghost/docs/solution-https.md

 # SSL/HTTPS

-Before setting HTTPS, you have to complete [binding domain](/solution-more.md) and make sure you can access Ghost by HTTP.
+Before setting, you have to complete [binding domain](/solution-more.md) and make sure you can access Ghost by HTTP.

 Ghost deployment package includes the pre-installed and pre-configured SSL module of Web server and open Certificate Authority **[Let's Encrypt](https://letsencrypt.org/)**.
 Hence, except for the vhost configuration file, it doesn't need modifications to any other files in Nginx when setting HTTPS.